Michael Moore: Political views

 Although Moore has been known for his political activism, he rejects the label as redundant in a democracy: "I and you and everyone else has to be a political activist.
 If we're not politically active, it ceases to be a democracy."
 According to John Flesher of the Associated Press, Moore is known for his "fiery left-wing populism", and publications such as the Socialist Worker Online have hailed him as the "new Tom Paine".
+One critic has traced the leftist populism in three of his films (Roger & Me, Sicko, and Capitalism: A Love Story), arguing that at least these films showcase Moore's populism as embracing specific social causes while also demonstrating an irreverent style that positions Moore as the proverbial little guy ‘talking truth to power’ against a corporate elite.
 In a speech, he said that socialism is democracy and Christianity.
 However, he later said that economic philosophies from the past were not apt enough to describe today's realities.

 Moore was a high-profile guest at both the 2004 Democratic National Convention and the 2004 Republican National Convention, chronicling his impressions in USA Today.
 He was criticized in a speech by Republican Senator John McCain as "a disingenuous film-maker".
 Moore laughed and waved as Republican attendees jeered, later chanting "four more years".
 Moore gestured an L with his index finger and thumb at the crowd, which translates into "loser".

 During September and October 2004, Moore spoke at universities and colleges in swing states during his "Slacker Uprising Tour".
 The tour gave away ramen and underwear to students who promised to vote.
 One stop during the tour was Utah Valley State College.
 A fight for his right to speak resulted in massive public debates and a media blitz, eventually resulting in a lawsuit against the college and the resignation of at least one member of the college's student government.
 The Utah event was chronicled in the documentary film This Divided State.